 - Maintain an excellent sending reputation via high engagement with low bounces and spam complaints.
 Keep in mind that this reputation is subjective to each mailbox provider.

 - Some mailbox providers may require you to obtain a verified mark certificate (VMC).
-That means you'll need to work with a trust authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.
+That means you'll need to work with a trusted authority which is then listed in your BIMI TXT record with your logo for the receiver’s reference.

 If you’d like some advice on setting up BIMI for your Postmark messages, definitely give me a shout!